roundplanet/Laue-Camera/README.md

 # Laue Camera

-This project was coded to simplify the usage of a backscattered Laue Camera from Photonic Science with the NTXLaue Software at the Chair of Experimental Physics 6 from the University of Augsburg.
+This project was coded to simplify the usage of a backscattered X-Ray Laue Camera from Photonic Science with the NTXLaue Software at the Chair of Experimental Physics 6 from the University of Augsburg.
 The NTX Software unfortunatly only runs at a Windows 7 system and furthermore the setup includes four electrical